by Bradley Knockel (last modified December 2024)

 Folding@home software is very easy to use, it goes to a very important cause (curing, preventing, and treating diseases), and good scientific progress is being made.
 I highly recommend you do this before trying BOINC.
 Here is some basic info on what it does.

 Folding@home is great for any desktop or laptop, though GPUs won't yet run on macOS or ARM.
-In your computer's power settings, have it never go to sleep when plugged in (depending on your operating system, you might need to keep your laptop lid open when it charges).
-By default, Folding@home will not run on battery power, which is great.
+You can set it to never go to sleep (you might need to keep your laptop lid open).
+You should not be pausing your work units frequently, but you can set Folding@home to not run on battery power.

-I found the documentation to be lacking and rarely updated.
+If version 8.3 is buggy, either wait for 8.4 or download version 7.
+For version 7, I found the documentation to be lacking and rarely updated.
 I have also found the software itself to be somewhat lacking.
-Below are some technical notes I have found to be quite useful.
+Here are my old v7 technical notes I have found to be quite useful.

 By far, the things that get damaged the most on a computer are the mechanical parts (keyboards, fans, hard disks, etc.) or are the results of mechanical damage (dropping, spilling, etc.).
 Batteries can only do so many charge cycles, but, by default, volunteer computing does not use the battery.
 SSDs (unlike HDDs) are not mechanical, but they also can only do so many writes, but nearly all (all?) current projects have a low write rate to storage drive.
 The electrical logic circuits are typically just fine when a computer reaches its end of life, especially if you use them safely, so why not put them to use?